andresvourakis/real-state-investment-analysis/README.md

 Gmaug Real State Investment Opportunity Analysis
 ======

-## Summary
-A non-technical summary of the entire analysis (including the results and recommendations) can be found [here](https://www.canva.com/design/DAGHEBAGt_4/pafVvY5jN2ot-SeVX_dmJA/view?utm_content=DAGHEBAGt_4&utm_campaign=designshare&utm_medium=link&utm_source=editor)

 ## Objective
-Help Gmaug figure out where to invest in this booming market by **identifying "undervalued" properties** that he can buy, spruce up and sell for a profit.
+Help Gmaug figure out **where to invest** in this booming market by **identifying "undervalued" properties** that he can buy, spruce up and sell for a profit.

 ## Approach
 After performing EDA and learning more about the data and which features could be useful in determining similarities between houses, the following techniques were applied with the goal of identifying "undervalued" properties:
-1. Heuristic (Finished)
+1. Heuristic (First Iteration Complete)
 2. K-prototype (WIP)
 3. K-mean (WIP)
 4. Regression (WIP)